diskmanti/zero/README.md

 # ansible-tower
 _The only good bug is a dead bug._

-Development environment for Ansible Tower and client using Vagrant and Virtualbox.
+Development environment for Ansible Tower and clients using Vagrant and Virtualbox.

  _______________
 <  Ansible Tower  >